Protocol State Machines as Attack Surfaces

 TCP Connection Table Overflow Beyond SYN Flooding

 SYN flooding is not the only way to exhaust TCP connection state.
-A full connection that is ESTABLISHED also occupies a socket entry.
-An attacker who can complete the three-way handshake and maintain open connections exhausts the socket file descriptor table or the ephemeral port range.
+A full ESTABLISHED connection also occupies a socket entry.
+An attacker controlling many IP addresses can exhaust the socket file descriptor table or ephemeral port range by holding connections open without sending data or sending data slowly enough to prevent the server from closing the connection.

 TLS Handshake Exhaustion

-Session resumption mechanisms (TLS session tickets, session IDs) address repeated connections from known clients by allowing the server to skip the key exchange for resumed sessions.
-Against an attacker who never resumes, who sends a fresh ClientHello each time, resumption provides no benefit.
+TLS 1.3 improves this through its 1-RTT and 0-RTT modes, but the fundamental asymmetry remains.
+Session resumption mechanisms (TLS session tickets, session IDs) address repeated connections from known clients by skipping the key exchange for resumed sessions.
+Against an attacker who sends a fresh ClientHello each time, resumption provides no benefit.

 BGP Session Reset